-Learn how the Canadian constitution recognizes three distinct groups of Aboriginal peoples with unique histories, languages, cultural practices, and spiritual beliefs.
+Learn how the Canadian constitution recognizes three distinct groups of Indigenous peoples with unique histories, languages, cultural practices, and spiritual beliefs.

 Learn more about Canada’s languages and the tools and programs in place to help protect, celebrate and strengthen linguistic duality in Canada.

 Learn about the original inhabitants of Canada, the origin of our country’s name, the Fathers of Confederation and the events and milestones that shaped our country’s creation.